mscwilson/mscwilson.github.io/README.md

 * Light banner [image](https://unsplash.com/photos/jhw1cRdWkEI) by Annie Spratt

 ### Known Issues
-There are no tests yet! 😨
+* There are no tests yet! 😨
+* The portfolio page needs more work - grid layout, pictures, and better information about each project.
-I didn't include any special rules for old browsers that don't support `prefers-color-scheme`, so it might look bad in that case.
+* I didn't include any special rules for old browsers that don't support `prefers-color-scheme`, so it might look bad in that case.